 Business combinations arising from transfers of interests in entities that are under the control of the shareholders that control the Group are accounted for as if the acquisition had occurred at the beginning of the earliest comparative period presented or, if later, at the date that common control was established.
-The assets and liabilities acquired are recognised in the combined financial statements at the carrying amounts recognised in the acquired entities' financial statements.
+The assets and liabilities acquired are recognised at the carrying amounts recognised previously in the Group controlling shareholder's financial statements.
 The components of equity of the acquired entities are added to the same components within Group equity and any gain/loss arising is recognised directly in equity.